shivannis/xandr-docs-public/xandr-docs/articles/monetize/automatic-archiving-of-buy-side-objects.md

 ---
-title : Microsoft Monetize - Automatic Archiving of Buy-Side Objects description : Learn the benefits of archiving campaigns. ms.date: 10/28/2023
+title: Automatic Archiving of Buy-Side Objects
+description: Learn the benefits of archiving campaigns. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Automatic archiving of Buy-Side objects
+# Automatic archiving of Buy-Side objects

 Xandr automatically archives campaigns that have been identified as "stale" or unused.
 Archiving reduces the overhead of